 One thing I notice when I look at this is that I often try to link the first sentence of a scene with the last sentence of the previous one.
 Writing them out like this lets me test whether each opening sentence of the scene gets me curious to read the scene itself.
 It also helps me consider the kind of resonance I'm getting from each final sentence (by which I mean the feeling which continues on into the pause between scenes).
 It also helps me to tell where the largest amount of change is happening in the story, because there will be less of a connection between the sentences when a lot of change has happened and new information has been introduced.

-Here is the same thing, done with the first six chapters of the novel I'm revising right now.
+Here is the same thing, done with the first six chapters of the novel I'm agent-hunting for right now.

 1 (first).
 Tagaret believed in music the same way he believed in the sky.